Seven Great Lords of Narnia: Lord Bern

 Bern was the first lord to be found by the crew of the Dawn Treader, when they landed on Felimath, one of the Lone Islands.
-Caspian X, Lucy, Edmund, Eustace, and Reepicheep went ashore on Felimath and were taken prisoner by 5 slavers.
+Caspian X, Lucy, Edmund, Eustace, and Reepicheep went ashore on Felimath and were taken prisoner by slavers.

 Caspian was bought as a slave by Lord Bern.
 He spotted him along with the others being led across the islands by the slave traders who have just captured them.
 He revealed his true identity to Caspian and Bern promised to treat him well.
 Bern told Caspian that he bought him because he reminded him of his former master, King Caspian IX.
 Bern told Caspian that he arrived at the Lone Islands, married a girl there, and decided to stay.
 Caspian then reveals that he was his former master's son.
 Bern then introduces himself as Lord Bern and joins forces with Caspian and his crew to save the others (Lucy, Edmund, Eustace, and Reepicheep) from the slave traders.

-When Caspian learns that the island's government has become corrupt (not least by legalising slave trade), he uses his official standing as Emperor (duke) of the Lone Islands to appoint Lord Bern as Duke of the Lone Islands, ousting Governor Gumpus and dismissing his followers.
+When Caspian learns that the island's government has become corrupt (not least by legalising slave trade), he uses his official standing as Emperor of the Lone Islands to appoint Lord Bern as Duke of the Lone Islands, ousting Governor Gumpus and dismissing his followers.
 Caspian also announces that slavery is illegal in Narnia and declares all slaves free.
 Lord Bern remains on Doorn, in the city Narrowhaven (Voyage of the Dawn Treader, chp.
 4) when the crew set sail again, now in a position (Duke of the Lone Islands) to restore order to the islands.

 Lord Octesian

 A bracelet bearing Octesian's family crest was found on Dragon Island, where the Dawn Treader stopped for repairs after being caught in a storm.

 His true fate is never revealed, but there are two theories about what happened to Lord Octesian when he was on Dragon Island - he either was eaten by a dragon who was already there, or else was himself turned into a dragon.

-In the film version, Edmund, Caspian and Eustace find his skeletal remains wrapped around various gold and jewelry implying that he was either killed by another dragon who was already there or had been starved to death after being tempted to stay on the island for its treasures despite the harsh conditions.
+In the film version, Edmund, Caspian and Eustace find his skeletal remains wrapped around various gold and jewellery, implying that he was either killed by another dragon who was already there or had been starved to death after being tempted to stay on the island for its treasures despite the harsh conditions.

 Lord Restimar

-Restimar's corpse, in the form of a gold statue, was found on Deathwater Island, an island also known as Goldwater Island for a time, where he had dived into a lake, not realising that it turned everything in its waters to solid gold.
+Restimar's corpse, in the form of a gold statue, was found on Deathwater Island, an island also known as Goldwater Island for a time, where he had dived into a lake, not realizing that it turned everything in its waters to solid gold.
 He was discovered by Reepicheep when Edmund found Restimar's armour.
 Caspian later identified the solid gold body as Restimar's when Coriakin informed them that he had been the only one missing from the party when the remaining four lords arrived on Duffer Island.

+In the film version, Caspian, Edmund, and Lucy find his corpse instead; Reepicheep doesn't accompany them.